briandipalma/spa-2014/workshop_part2.md

 3. Open `src/ContactsListElement.js`

     This custom element is already wired up to be notified of model changes.

-    Look at ContactsListElement.js

     The state member variable holds the information that needs to be added to the DOM, it's an ES6 Map.
     It's keys are usernames and values are a objects with keys "status" (value of "online" or "offline") and "imageSource" which is a URL for a user avatar.

     render is the function that's called whenever the state changes.
 For simplicity you can discard the entire DOM everytime.

     A Custom Element is just a HTML element so standard DOM methods will work on it (this).

-2. Register the custom element implementation ContactsListElement in index.html under the name spa2014-contacts-list
+4. Register the custom element implementation ContactsListElement in index.html under the name spa2014-contacts-list

 3. Add a <spa2014-contacts-list> element to the body of the index.html